 5- The benefit of incorporation

 As a self-employed person, you may have already considered incorporation because of the various benefits it can provide.
 In particular, since the creation of a business results in the creation of a separate legal entity, it may limit your personal liability.
 It can also help you get better financing and increase public confidence in you.
-Consider using an online regitration service like Ownr to this hassle-free.
+Consider using an online regitration service like Ownr to do this hassle-free.

 Will my taxes be high when I file my tax return?